MicrosoftDocs/architecture-center/docs/multitenant-identity/run-the-app.md

 4. Click **Create**.
 It may take a few minutes to create the new directory.

-To complete the end-to-end scenario, you need a second Azure AD directory to represent a customer that signs up for the application.
+To complete the end-to-end scenario, you'll need a second Azure AD directory to represent a customer that signs up for the application.
 You can use your default Azure AD directory (not Tailspin), or create a new directory for this purpose.
 In the examples, we use Contoso as the fictitious customer.

 ## Register the Surveys web API